evnlme/half_tone_selector/README.md

 # Half Tone Selector

-Generate half tones from light and dark tones depending on the angle of incidence.

-By default, it will compute 5 tones at angles 15, 30, 45, 60, and 75 degrees.
+This plugin generates half tones from user defined light and dark tones.
+It is useful for shading and practice.
+If you know the angle between the light rays and what you are drawing, you will know which tone to use.
+By default, 5 half tones are generated at 15, 30, 45, 60, and 75 degrees.
+The light and dark tones correspond to 0 and 90 degrees.

 ![Default](./selection.png)